noahehall/theBookOfNoah/databases/mysql_new.md

     - check the current row length via the `show table status` clause
   - to give  the storage engine a hint of the size of the indx key blocks use the `key_block_size` option
     - set it to 0 to use the default value
+  - `pack_keys` for small myisam tables primarily used for reading data and rarely updating
+    - 1 - make reads faster but updates slower
+    - 0 - disable
+    - default - pack char and varchar data type columns only

 # ISSUES
   - the `convert to` clause can cause issues